 Swimming With Eagle Rays

-Half way through the adventure we reach the end of the trench within the lagoon and turn around.
+Halfway through the adventure we reach the end of the trench within the lagoon and turn around.
 Though, not before one of the crew spots something amazing below us.
-A group of eagle rays are soaring deep down, approximately 20 meters.
+A group of eagle rays is soaring deep down, approximately 20 meters.

 Heading back inland it is time to turn the sea scooters on full blast as we swim against the current.
-Noise in general always seems to echo when you are underwater, but the whirling motor did not seem to bother the other marine life nor the turtles.
-The sea scooters are extremely strong and effortlessly power us through the water, allowing us to dive down next to the turtles.
+Noise in general always seems to echo when you are underwater.
+Though luckily, the whirling motor did not seem to bother the other marine life nor the turtles.
+The sea scooters are extremely strong and effortlessly power us through the water.
+It also provides an easy way to dive down next to the turtles.

 Swimming With Sharks

-One of the crew quickly tell everyone to crowd around, there are three shark pups about 12 meters down on the coral wall.
-The talented staff swim down with ease, without need of a sea scooter.
-I try, though unfortunately can’t swim deep enough, but I do manage to get a small view and to just make out the shapes.
+One of the crew quickly tells everyone to crowd around, there are three shark pups about 12 meters down on the coral wall.
+The talented staff swims down with ease, without the need for a sea scooter.
+I try, though unfortunately can’t swim deep enough, I do manage to get a small view and to just make out the shapes.

 The End Of An Amazing Morning

 From the informative briefings, the amount of staff on assisting and the fact they were always making sure we were comfortable.
-There was even a team member on a fully equipped paddle board following us around the entire time.
-This made it easy if there was issues or we just wanted something to hold onto for a while.
+There was even a team member on a fully equipped paddleboard following us around the entire time.
+This made it easy if there were issues or we just wanted something to hold onto for a while.